chetnakhanna16/Python_Practise/README.md

 # Python_Practise

-Data Structure and Algorithms Problems solved using Python programming
+Data Structure and Algorithms problems solved using Python

+Problems involve all the python data structures